Market

 30.2 Defined Benefits Plans :

-The provision for Gratuity has been done on the basis on entitlements, due to insignificant number of employees, being employed .
-The provision for gratuity includes Gratuity dues of Director Mr. Jitendra K. Vakharia of Rs 8.94 lakhs and Employee’s Gratuity dues of Rs 0.04 Lakhs.
+The provision for Gratuity has been done on the basis of entitlements, due to insignificant number of employees, being employed .
+The provision for gratuity includes Gratuity dues of Director Mr. Jitendra K. Vakharia of Rs 9.23 lakhs and Employee's Gratuity dues of Rs 0.44 Lakhs.

-The Company’s business activity during the current year is funding of Solar Plants and dealing in Shares .
+The Company's business activity during the current year is dealing in Shares .
 Thus, in the context of Indian Accounting Standard - 108 "Segment Reporting", issued by the Institute of Chartered Accountants of India, there is only one identified reportable segment.

 The company manages its capital structure and makes adjustments to it, in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The current capital structure of the company is equity based with no financing through borrowings.
 The company is not subject any externally imposed capital requirement.